Yooperlites: What & Where to Find Them

 We listened intently and examined the amazing fluorescing display.
 We were so intrigued with the display that, as the show was closing for the first day, we decided then and there to change our travel plans and stay on for a few more days.

 The next morning, I headed directly to the area where Erik was presenting.
 We talked for a few hours, and he explained more about his discovery.
-He has been a rock collecting enthusiast since childhood.
+He has been a rock-collecting enthusiast since childhood.
 It began with his dad taking him rock collecting when he was very young.
-Needless to say, he never lost the passion for collecting or his curiosity about minerals.
+Needless to say, he never lost his passion for collecting or his curiosity about minerals.

 Yooperlite Discovery Creates Opportunity